30+ Classroom Math Games for Every Situation

 Practical aspects when it comes to doing math games in the classroom

-Introducing board games as a math teaching tool can be a game-changer, but also challenging.
-In the dynamic setting of a classroom, where students with diverse learning styles come together choosing games that cater to everyone is not always easy.
 To make sure every student is involved and engaged you need games that either allow all students to participate simultaneously in one game or are affordable enough to be used in smaller groups parallel.
+Having said that you want games that are short to play and are either:

-• scalable: work with 20+ people if everyone is participating in the same game
+Work with 20+ people if everyone is participating in the same game

-• or cheap: if you give the same game to 8 groups in your class simultaneously you are surely better off with ones that require only one dice for each group than something that costs much
+If you give the same game to 8 groups in your class simultaneously you are surely better off with ones that require only one dice for each group than something that costs much

 And guess what?
 The ones we'll talk about here are just like this.